SSWConsulting/SSW.Rules.Content/rules/8-steps-to-scrum/rule.md

 ---
-seoDescription: "Learn the 8 simple steps to Scrum and master Agile project management."
+seoDescription: Learn the 8 simple steps to Scrum and master Agile project management.
 type: rule
 title: Do you know the 8 Steps to Scrum?
 uri: 8-steps-to-scrum